jgerstmayr/EXUDYN/README.rst

 +  allows to add user defined objects and solvers in C++,
 +  allows to add user defined objects and solvers in Python.

-Future goals are:
+Future goals (2022-2024) are:

-+  add more multi-threaded parallel computing techniques (first parts implemented, improvements planned during 2022),
++  add more multi-threaded parallel computing techniques (DONE, Q2 2022),
 +  add vectorization,
 +  add specific and advanced connectors/constraints (extended wheels, contact, control connector)
-+  kinematical trees (with minimum coordinates),
++  kinematical trees with minimum coordinates (DONE, Q1 2022),
-+  automatic step size selection for second order solvers,
++  automatic step size selection for second order solvers (planned, 2023),
-+  deeper integration of Lie groups,
++  deeper integration of Lie groups (Q3 2022),
-+  more interfaces for robotics,
++  more interfaces for robotics (DONE, Q1 2022),
-+  add 3D beams.
++  add 3D beams (first attempts exist; planned, Q1 2023),
++  export equations (planned, 2024)

 For solved issues (and new features), see section 'Issues and Bugs', theDoc.pdf.
 For specific open issues, see \ ``trackerlog.html``\  -- a document only intended for developers!